Canon 1100D vs 1300D

 - More modern: Reflects 5 years and 1 month of technical progress since the 1100D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1300D emerges as the winner of the match-up (5 : 2 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1300D is the clear winner of the contest (8 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons